-Sateri is one of the founding member of the new alliance of viscose producers in China, called the Collaboration for Sustainable Viscose in China or CV.
-Sateri is encouraged to use its leadership position within that group to ensure that the CV roadmap aligns its raw material sourcing criteria with the policy commitments of Sateri to avoid sourcing from Ancient and Endangered Forests.
+Sateri is one of the founding members of Collaboration for Sustainable Viscose in China.
+Sateri is encouraged to use its leadership position within that group to ensure that the CV roadmap aligns its raw material sourcing criteria to avoid sourcing from Ancient and Endangered Forests.

 Areas where the company is showing leadership

-The company is one of the first global viscose fiber producers to complete and release publicly the CanopyStyle Audit and is interested in being audited regularly.
+The company was one of the first global viscose fiber producers to complete and release publicly the CanopyStyle Audit and is interested in being audited regularly.
 Canopy, however, is recommending the second audit proceeds upon progress made via implementation of the agreed action plan addressing risk identified in its previous Audit.

 Number of viscose, lyocell and dissolving pulp mills + location and production volumes

-Sateri owns 3 viscose mills in China, for an annual production capacity of 800 000 tonnes of viscose staple fiber.
+Sateri owns four viscose mills in China, for an annual production capacity of 1 070 000 tonnes of viscose staple fibre.

-• Sateri Jiangxi mill in China has a production capacity of 225 000 tonnes of viscose staple fiber.
+- Sateri Jiangxi mill in China has a production capacity of 225 000 tonnes of viscose staple fibre.

-• Sateri Fujian viscose staple fiber production facility has a production capacity of 290 000 tonnes.
+- Sateri Fujian viscose staple fibre production facility has a production capacity of 290 000 tonnes.

-• Sateri Jiujiang fiber mill has a production capacity of 285 000 tonnes.
+- Sateri Jiujiang fibre mill has a production capacity of 285 000 tonnes.

-Sateri produces man-made cellulosic fiber (MMCF) and nonwovens, mainly standard viscose fibers and rayon.
+Sateri produces man-made cellulosic fiber (MMCF) and nonwovens, mainly standard viscose fibres and rayon.